douglas-george/timberhearth/storybook/story.md

 He was thinking about the two young villagers who would soon climb the spiral stairs to meet him.

-“Sixteen already,” he murmured, fluffing his feathers.
+”Sixteen already,” he murmured, fluffing his feathers.
 “It feels like only yesterday Jessica Willowglen was toddling after bakery cats and Gabriel Thatcher was falling headfirst into flowerpots.”

 The gargoyle didn’t answer.